Fatech4/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 8- Delete the file betty.
+Task 9- Delete the directory my_first_directory that is in the /tmp directory.

-The file betty is in /tmp/my_first_directory